Minimal Fractional Topological Insulator in half-filled conjugate moir\'{e} Chern bands: Summary and Discussion

+In this work, we've identified the minimal TOs under the symmetry and spin-Hall transport requirements.
+They have the smallest possible total quantum dimensions.
+And they are different from the product TOs.
+It would also be interesting to investigate if there are other possible topological state candidates satisfying the same symmetry and transport requirements that are simpler, namely smaller in the total quantum dimensions, than the product TOs.

-The authors thank Leon Balents and Matthew Fisher for very helpful discussions.
+{\it Acknowledgement} - The authors thank Leon Balents and Matthew Fisher for very helpful discussions.
 C.X. is supported by the Simons foundation through the Simons investigator program.
-M.C. acknowledges support from NSF under award number DMR-1846109.
-C.-M.J. is supported by a faculty startup grant at Cornell University.
+M. C. acknowledges support from NSF under Award No. DMR-1846109, and is currently supported in part by NSF under Award No. DMR-2424315.
+C.-M.J. is supported by the Alfred P. Sloan Foundation through a Sloan Research Fellowship.

 While finishing this paper, we became aware of another independent work~\cite{Julian} studying the edge state of FTIs that are a product of conjugate TOs from two valleys, which, as we discussed, should have a larger quantum dimension than the mFTI constructed in this paper.
+Shortly after our work was posted on Arxiv, an independent work\cite{ZhangFQSH} studying the possible $p$-wave pairings on the neutral Fermi surface of the vortex spin liquid appeared.
+The resulting phases turn out to be topologically equivalent to our $\mathbb{Z}_4$ mFTI and the non-Abelian minimal TO discussed in Sec. \ref{typeII}.